 If the customer Then Has never received ALTCS benefits Community spouse initial rules are used.
-See MA707B.
 Received ALTCS in the past, but never using community spouse rules Community spouse initial rules are used.
 Received ALTCS in the past using community spouse rules, but has not been continuously institutionalized since last receiving ALTCS.
 Community spouse initial rules are used.
-Received ALTCS in the past using community spouse rules, and remained continuously institutionalized Post-initial rules are used; even when the customer did not get a full 12 months of ALTCS using initial rules.
+Received ALTCS in the past using community spouse rules, and remained continuously institutionalized Post-initial rules are used; even when the customer did not get ALTCS the full 12-month initial period.